-Using the lower 'Browse' button locate the .rbf file to be loaded into the targets flash memory.
-In this example we use V2.9 of the Mercury code.
+Using the 'Browse' button locate the .rbf file to be loaded into the targets flash memory.
+In this example we use V3.3 of the Mercury code.
 These .rbf files can be download from http://openhpsdr.org/download.php.

 Click 'Program', the targets flash memory will be erased and programmed with the selected file.
 An example of the successful programming of a Mercury board is shown below.
-Use the right hand scroll bar to see all the text.
+Click on the white square below 'File' to display the window.